cgreim/farm-site/1-about-pages/altgeld-sawyer.md

 ## Learning in the Garden

-During summer days, Altgeld Sawyer Corner Farm is full of questions and excitment from our youngest farmers.
-We partner with [Christopher House](https://christopherhouse.org/) and [The Kids' Table](https://www.kids-table.com/) to bring their students to the garden, to harvest and make recipes from the vegetables we grow.
+During the summer days, Altgeld Sawyer Corner Farm is full of excited young farmers learning about food and gardening.
+We partner with [Christopher House](https://christopherhouse.org/) and [The Kids' Table](https://www.kids-table.com/) and bring their students to the garden to harvest and make recipes from the vegetables we grow.

 <figure>
 	<img src="{{ site.url }}/assets/images/chouse_kids_table.jpg" alt="Welcome" />